 4) Be willing to commit – this is a long term solution

 A few sun salutations once a week won’t make a big difference for back pain that may have taken years to manifest.
 Make daily practice a habit.
 Your teacher will give you a sequence to work with – stick with it, because….

 5) …Yoga is a way of life, not a series of exercises

 Now, this particular point may sound a little more than you are willing to sign up for.
 But I have a point, I promise!
 Yoga re-aligns and balances mind, body and spirit.
 In my experience, stressed people have more episodes of severe back injury.
 If I dig deeper in evaluation sessions, most people with back pain are under a huge amount of pressure, be it financially, from work commitments, or trying to juggle family life.
 Being able to calm the mind and stay grounded has shown to be incredibly effective and the key to initiate a lasting change.
 Part of your home sequence will include a breathing exercise (Pranayama) or meditation/mindfulness.

 Take charge of your health.
 After all, you have looked for yoga to stop your back from caving in on a regular basis.
 It is up to you to live a healthier fuller life – all you need do is begin.

-At Victory, Iris offers semi-private yoga sessions (maximum 4 students) at 1pm on Tuesdays and Fridays, and 6pm on Tuesdays; and individual or buddy sessions on Tuesday mornings and Fridays.
-Contact us on 0207 175 0150 for more information or click the button below and we'll call you back.
+At Victory, Iris offers semi-private yoga sessions (maximum 4 students) at 1pm on Tuesdays and Fridays, and 6pm on Tuesdays; and individual or buddy sessions on Tuesday afternoons and Fridays.
+Contact us on 0207 175 0150 for more information or click the button below and we’ll call you back.